 As a member of Wein‑Plus you will profit from benefits we have negotiated with our cooperation partners in the world of wine – and these have a real cash value for you.
 These offers are exclusively for your benefit: Wein‑Plus receives no fees or commissions from ist partners – and that’s a promise.

 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-In 1989, an area Côtes de Castillon was in the east of the region Bordeaux declared as an appellation for red wines.
-The name was given by the city of Castillon-la-Bataille on the Dordogne, where the decisive battle took place in 1453, after 300 years of English rule, the historic province of Aquitaine finally fought countless battles France fell.
+In 1989 an area became Côtes de Castillon in the east of the region Bordeaux declared as an appellation for red wines.
+The city gave the name Castillon-la-Bataille on the Dordogne, where the decisive battle took place in 1453, in which after 300 years of English rule with countless battles the historical province of Aquitaine finally took over France fell.
 The area is in the west of Saint-Emilion and framed in the south by the Dordogne river.
-In 2009, the roof appellation Côtes de Bordeaux created and changed the name of the area to Castillon - Côtes the Bordeaux .
+In 2009 the roof appellation Cotes de Bordeaux created and the name of the area changed to Castillon - Côtes the Bordeaux .